industrial-edge/S7-Connector-data-handling-getting-started/README.md

 ### Further requirements

-- IE Device is onboarded to a IE Management
+- IE Device is onboarded to a Industria Edge Management
 - Databus Configurator is deployed to the IE Management
 - Databus is deployed to the IE Device
 - S7 connector configured via Common configurator